uchicago/shibboleth-oidc/README.md

 ```

 ## Run

+### Prepare HTTPS

+You will also need to set up a keystore under `/etc/jetty` and name it `thekeystore`.
+The keystore password and the key password should both be `changeit`.

+A sample keystore is provided under the `idp-webapp-overlay/etc/` directory that is empty, and can be used to set up the environment.

+### Run Jetty
 From the root directory, run the following command:

 ```bash
 mvn verify
 ```

 This will spin up an embedded Jetty server to load the IdP context.

-* Remote debugging is available under port 5000 from your IDE.
+Remote debugging is available under port 5000 from your IDE.
-* You will also need to set up a keystore under `/etc/jetty` and name it `thekeystore`
-* The keystore password and the key password should both be `changeit`.

-A sample keystore is provided under the `idp-webapp-overlay/etc/` directory that is empty, and can be used to set up the environment.